amooma/www.amooma.de/_screencasts/2015-01-22-nested_forms-rails-4.2.markdown

 email: stefan.wintermeyer@amooma.de
 homepage: http://www.wintermeyer.de
 abstract: "One of the most asked questions of Rails newbies is how one can created a nested form which lets the user edit the parent and the child attributes in the same form.
 This screencast gives a step by step example."
+excerpt: "Screencast: One of the most asked questions of Rails newbies is how one can created a nested form which lets the user edit the parent and the child attributes in the same form.
+This screencast gives a step by step example."
 youtube_video_id: a61yKxi3pL0
 video_length: 13:37 min
 custom_css: